craftpulse/craft-zippy/README.md

 2. Then tell Composer to load the plugin:

-        composer require percipioglobal/zipper
+        composer require percipioglobal/zippy

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Zipper.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Zippy.

-## Zipper Overview
+## Zippy Overview

 -Insert text here-

-## Configuring Zipper
+## Configuring Zippy

 -Insert text here-

-## Using Zipper
+## Using Zippy

 -Insert text here-

-## Zipper Roadmap
+## Zippy Roadmap

 Some things to do, and ideas for potential features: